Sorelle Fontana: History

 A two-parts television mini-series based on the story of the fashion house, Atelier Fontana - Le sorelle della moda, was broadcast on Rai 1 in 2011.
+The sisters were portrayed by Alessandra Mastronardi (Micol), Anna Valle (Zoe), and Federica De Cola (Giovanna).

 In the popular culture

 Ava Gardner wore Sorelle Fontana's dresses in many of her movies.
 Audrey Hepburn wore a Sorelle Fonatana's dress in the 1953 movie Roman Holiday.

-As the designer of Margaret Truman's (daughter of U.S. President Harry S. Truman) wedding gown, Micol Fontana was invited to appear as a mystery guest on the Apr 15, 1956 episode of What's My Line? in New York City.
+As the designer of Margaret Truman's (daughter of U.S. President Harry S. Truman) wedding gown, Micol Fontana was invited to appear as a mystery guest on the April 15, 1956 episode of What's My Line? in New York City.
 The Truman wedding occurred a few days later on April 21, 1956 in Independence, Missouri.

 In La Dolce Vita, the tightly moulded priest’s cassock wore by Anita Ekberg in St Peter’s basilica was designed by Sorelle Fontana.